 After returning from New Haven, I began a lab assistant/coordinator position under Dr. Joseph Campos in the Infant Studies Center.
 I worked on NSF and NIH grant preparation, executive summaries, and the conceptualization of studies using the Moving Room and Visual Cliff.
 I was part of a project with Drs.
 Joseph Campos, David Anderson, and Minxuan He that examined whether the availability of optic flow influenced whether infants crossed a Visual Cliff.
-I also continued to work with Drs.
-Ayduk, Leitner, and Mendoza-Denton on my honors thesis on bullying and various other lab projects.
+I also continued working with Drs.
+Ayduk, Leitner, and Mendoza-Denton on an honors thesis on bullying.

 As lab manager, I served in the primary support role for the joint Ayduk and Mendoza-Denton lab.
 Though I am now a graduate student at Cornell, I am still a key researcher on two major projects with the Relationships and Social Cognition Lab: I am (1) examining the effects of self-distancing on unpleasant memories with Amanda Wang and Drs.
 Ozlem Ayduk, Ethan Kross, and Rodolfo Mendoza-Denton, and (2) looking at associated outcomes of experiencing explicit and implicit bias with Amanda Perez-Ceballos and Dr. Rodolfo Mendoza-Denton.

 I was the conference coordinator for the California Alliance's NSF-sponsored Pathways to a Diverse Professoriate: AGEP National Research Conference, which took place during March 15-16, 2018.
 The main goal of the conference was to present research of NSF-funded AGEP projects on how to increase the number of under-represented minority (URMs) faculty in STEM disciplines and STEM education research fields.